Buyer Guide: Selecting the Right Dashboard Type for Your Business

 Before you decide whether there is a need for dashboard software in your business, it is good to understand what a business dashboard is.
 A dashboard is a visualization tool for data, which displays and analyzes key performance indicators (KPIs) and quantifiable measures for a specific process, department or a business as a whole.

 With just one glance, dashboards give businesses users multiple of insights that are important to their business.
 A dashboard can as well be used to define metrics, predominantly identify problems and set performance goals for the business.
 Some of the most important features of business intelligence dashboard include its ability to bring out real-time data or information from a couple of sources and its customizable interface.
-There are many vendors of BI dashboards, and some of the commonly known are Microsoft and Oracle.

 At times the BI dashboards are often confused to performance scorecards, and there is a considerable difference between the two.
 Performance scorecards display the progress over time towards a specific business goal while BI dashboards emulate the car dashboards functionalities thus indicates the status at a particular time point.